 2011 | False Laura C. Bianchie I + II

 Manowski on the piece, False Laura C. Bianchie

-“In operatic fashion, the theme of a young Parisian model and actress taken to the extremes of success inner life eventually drive her to suicide. the tonal scale of this arc are performed live.
-Capturing the essence of glamour, addiction, pulsing vigor and eventual self-poisoning.”
+“In operatic fashion, the theme of a young Parisian model and actress taken to the extremes of success inner life eventually drive her to suicide. the tonal scale of this arc is performed live.
+Capturing the essence of glamour, addiction, pulsing vigor, and eventual self-poisoning.”

 Artists: Matthew James Manowski, Owen Norris, Timothy Hamburge